ldss-project/wartremover-gradle-plugin/docs/index.md

 project and that the compiler options for the [WartRemover Compiler Plugin](https://github.com/wartremover/wartremover) were computed correctly from the [HOCON](https://github.com/lightbend/config/blob/main/HOCON.md#hocon-human-optimized-config-object-notation) configuration file provided by the user.

+The plugin has also been manually tested against several Scala 3 projects.

 > **Note**: the test suite should be extended to verify that all _warts_ are identified correctly within
 > some sample Scala 3 projects.